Navigate maternity and parental leave with confidence with our calculators, guides, and templates designed for UK employees

 QW (Qualifying Week)

 The 15th week before your Expected Week of Childbirth - a crucial date for determining SMP eligibility.
-By the end of this week, you must have worked continuously for your employer for at least 26 weeks and earned an average of GBP123 per week to qualify for Statutory Maternity Pay.
+By the end of this week, you must have worked continuously for your employer for at least 26 weeks and earned an average of £129 per week to qualify for Statutory Maternity Pay.
+Threshold shown is for 2026/27 tax year - check GOV.UK for current rates.

 ShPL (Shared Parental Leave)